bradleyboehmke/bradleyboehmke/_posts/2016-05-20-a-correlation-significance-curve.md

 <br>

 I explained that although sample size is influential, the level of correlation determines just how influential *n* is.
 At high levels of correlation (&#124;*r*&#124; > .50), sample size will have less impact.
 Consequently, you cannot simultaneously have a strong correlation and a large *p*-value.
 As the strength of correlation becomes small, sample size will influence the results more.
 Therefore, you can have moderate levels of correlation (&#124;*r*&#124; < .50) and have a *p*-value that is either large or small depending on sample size.
-Since the test statistic to determine statistical significance<sup><a href="#fn2" id="ref2">2</a></sup> is solely based on the correlation coefficient (*r*) and sample size (*n*) variables:
+Since the test statistic to determine statistical significance[^significance] is solely based on the correlation coefficient (*r*) and sample size (*n*) variables:

 <center>
 <img src="http://bradleyboehmke.github.io/figure/source/a-correlation-significance-curve/2016-05-20-a-correlation-significance-curve/t_equation.png" alt="t statistic">